ryanxingql/rbqe/README.md

   - [3.
 Training](#3-training)
   - [4.
 License & Citation](#4-license--citation)

-:rocket: **Update** (21/4/27): We release the training code and Python-based IQA module at [PowerQE](https://github.com/RyanXingQL/PowerQE).
+:rocket: **Update** (21/4/27): We release the improved RBQE, training code and Python-based IQA module at [PowerQE](https://github.com/RyanXingQL/PowerQE).
 Codes of all compared approaches are also released.

 ## 0. Background